-The Lane Cove council (LCC) has just announced that due to it’s financial position, it is considering a special variation to increase rates above the Independent Pricing and Regulatory Tribunal (IPART) rate peg.
-Currently LCC charges the maximum it is permitted, which is an annual increase of 3.9%.
+The mayor of the Lane Cove council (LCC) has just stated that the council is considering a applying for a Special Rate Variation to increase rates above the Independent Pricing and Regulatory Tribunal (IPART) rate currently set at 3.9%.

-The Lane Cove council (LCC) has just announced that due to it’s financial position, it is considering a special variation to increase rates above the Independent Pricing and Regulatory Tribunal (IPART) rate peg.
-Currently LCC charges the maximum it is permitted, which is an annual increase of 3.9%.
+The mayor of the Lane Cove council (LCC) has just stated that the council is considering a applying for a Special Rate Variation to increase rates above the Independent Pricing and Regulatory Tribunal (IPART) rate currently set at 3.9%.

-There is significant prima facie evidence to suggest the council misled the public in order to gain approval for a proposal to build a $81M Sports and Recreation Centre (SRC), particularly in relation to Asset Management.
+There is significant prima facie evidence to suggest the council misled the public in order to gain approval for a proposal to build a $82M Sports and Recreation Centre (SRC), particularly in relation to operational planning used to assess Capital Expense proposals.
+A community discussion paper which describes issues and breaches in more detail, can be accessed here.

 The council did not issue its Asset Management Plan for 3 yrs leading up to the approval of the SRC, and manipulated the Long Term Financial Plan with an intent to conceal that an asset renewal deficit of around $40M would accrue over the next 10 years if the proposal proceeded.
 Also, that the health of council roads and parks would rapidly deteriorate to a rating of around 50%, due to cost savings to fund the proposal.